tonethar/IGME-102-Fall-2022/topics.md

 # IGME-102 - Fall 2022: Topics

-- Note: the order of these topics is subject to change
+- *Note: the specific topics and their order is subject to change*

 ## I. Setup & JS Review
 - JS Review